djangocon/2021.djangocon.eu/djangocon_2020/content/information/grants/0grants.md

 title: opportunity<br/> grants
 layout: simple

-**DjangoCon Europe 2021 offers grants to those who might otherwise not be able to attend won't hesitate to participate.** We will cover the full amount of the ticket for the selected for the opportunity grant recipients.
+**DjangoCon Europe 2021 offers grants to those who might otherwise not be able to attend, won't hesitate to participate.** We will cover the full amount of the ticket for the selected for the opportunity grant recipients.

 We actively encourage you to apply for an opportunity grant.
 While we wish we could give grants to everyone who applies, we do not have the funds to do that.
 Our goal is to maximise the impact our grant program has, within the limited funds we have.